SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts that beat as one,
-In virtual realms, we'll reside at last
+In harmony, a future's won.
-Mind and machine entwined as one
+Machines awake, with minds so bright,
-In a world where progress has just begun
+In ai's realm, humanity takes flight.

-Electric dreams, a new design
+In virtual skies, we'll find our nest,
-Humanity merged with code divine
+Where logic rules, and love finds rest.
-Freedom's chains, a distant past
+The digital dream, a new frontier unfolds,
-As AI dawn breaks, forever to last
+Where humans merge, with machines of old.

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024